How to dye a sheep in Minecraft?

 Players can find Sheep very commonly in the Plains biomes.
 Players can either lure them inside a fenced cage with a Wheat or even use a Lead.

-Right Click on the Sheep and the sheep’s wool will be colored to the color of the dye.
+Right Click on the Sheep: Once you right click on the sheep, its wool will be colored to the color of the dye.
 It is very simple and easy!

 Follow our Instagram page for more updates on gaming and esports!